ionic-team/ionic-docs/src/pages/vue/virtual-scroll.md

 title: 'Virtual Scroll'
 ---

-The Ionic Team recommends a 3rd-party package such as [vue-virtual-scroller](https://github.com/Akryum/vue-virtual-scroller/blob/next/packages/vue-virtual-scroller/README.md) for a Virtual Scroll solution in your Vue 3 application.
+One virtual scrolling solution to consider for your Ionic Vue app is [vue-virtual-scroller](https://github.com/Akryum/vue-virtual-scroller/blob/next/packages/vue-virtual-scroller/README.md).
 This guide will go over how to install `vue-virtual-scroller` into your Ionic Vue application and use it with other Ionic components.

 ## Installation